Tornado outbreak of May 26–31, 2013: Weldon Spring–Northern St. Louis County, Missouri

 The tornado produced a mixture of EF1 and EF2 damage in this densely built-up commercial and industrial area.
 A casino on the east bank of the river had roof and siding damage and a tree limb was thrown into one of the walls.
 Many trees, power poles, and highway signs were downed in the area, a hotel sustained shingle and window damage, and the canopy was damaged at a Mobil gas station.
 The roof was damaged and windows were broken at an ITT Technical Institute building and a vehicle was flipped in the parking lot.
 Nearby, large doors were blown in at a warehouse-type building and three delivery trucks were blown over.
 Trees and power lines were downed and several homes and commercial buildings were damaged at mainly EF1 strength in nearby Bridgeton to the east of SSM DePaul Health Center.
 One apartment building in Bridgeton sustained EF2 damage, and debris fell onto vehicles and trees fell onto houses in the area as well.
 The tornado weakened to EF1 strength and maintained this intensity for the remainder of its path.
 It moved just north of the St. Louis base of the Missouri Air National Guard at Lambert–St. Louis International Airport in Berkeley (which had previously taken a direct hit from an EF4 tornado on April 22, 2011), causing tree and power pole damage.
 The tornado moved into residential areas on the northern side of Ferguson, downing trees and power poles, a few of which landed on homes and cars.
 More trees were downed and one home suffered minor roof damage in the Dellwood area.
 The tornado downed even more trees as it crossed Interstate 270 again east of Florissant.
 Several trees landed on houses in the area and seven power poles were snapped along the interstate.
 The tornado moved north of Bellefontaine Neighbors, then northeast of town as it moved along Interstate 270.
 2 ft in diameter trees were downed, one of which fell onto a house.
 It moved due east, causing widespread tree damage as it moved into the Riverview area in the extreme northeastern sections of the City of St. Louis.
 The tornado downed many trees on the banks of the Mississippi River, where it lifted at 8:25 p.m.
 (0125 UTC) just northeast of exit 34 on Interstate 270.
 The tornado was rated a mid-grade EF3, with winds up to 150 mph.
 It was on the ground for 35 minutes, traveled 32.5 mi, and had a maximum path width of 1 mi.
 Two minor injuries occurred in St. Charles County.

-Non-tornadic events
+Non-tornadic effects

 On May 28, Amarillo, Texas was battered by a major hailstorm.
 An estimated 35,000 vehicles and thousands of homes were damaged in the storm, with insured losses expected to reach $400 million.